valajr/basic-design/README.md

-# basic-design
+# Basic Design Annotation

-Just gathering some useful information of Basic Designs in web.
+Just gathering some useful information of Basic Design in web.